A scope is a subset of files, and/or directories in your solution, to which you can limit the application of specific operations, for example search.

-In the Solution window, this scope corresponds to the scope view All.
+In the Explorer window, this scope corresponds to the scope view All.

-- Project Production Files.
+Project Production Files.
 This scope is similar to the Project Files scope.
 The difference is that the test source roots are not included.
-In the Solution window, this scope corresponds to the scope view Production.
+In the Explorer window, this scope corresponds to the scope view Production.

-- Project Test Files.
+Project Test Files.
 This scope is limited to the solution test source roots.
-In the Solution window, this scope corresponds to the scope view Tests.
+In the Explorer window, this scope corresponds to the scope view Tests.

-- Non-Project Files.
-This scope is available only as a view in the Solution window.
+Non-Project Files.
+This scope is available only as a view in the Explorer window.
 It is limited to libraries and SDKs.

-- Selected files.
-This scope corresponds to the files currently selected in JetBrains Rider (e.g. in the Solution window).
+Selected files.
+This scope corresponds to the files currently selected in JetBrains Rider (for example in the Explorer window).